Guarani language: Political status

 Widely spoken, Paraguayan Guarani has nevertheless been repressed by Paraguayan governments throughout most of its history since independence.
 It was prohibited in state schools for over 100 years.
 However, populists often used pride in the language to excite nationalistic fervor and promote a narrative of social unity.

 During the autocratic regime of Alfredo Stroessner, his Colorado Party used the language to appeal to common Paraguayans although Stroessner himself never gave an address in Guarani.
 Upon the advent of Paraguayan democracy in 1992, Guarani was established in the new constitution as a language equal to Spanish.

-Jopará, the mixture of Spanish and Guarani, is spoken by an estimated 90% of the population of Paraguay.
+Jopara, a mixture of Spanish and Guarani, is spoken by an estimated 90% of the population of Paraguay.
 Code-switching between the two languages takes place on a spectrum in which more Spanish is used for official and business-related matters, and more Guarani is used in art and in everyday life.

 Guarani is also an official language of Bolivia and of Corrientes Province in Argentina.